dparson55/NRFLite/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Does the improvement align with NRFLite's design goal? (see design goal below)
+Does the feature align with NRFLite's design goal? (see below)

 Describe the feature: